armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-20-3.md

 We continue to make Spinnaker's security a top priority.
 Although several CVEs are resolved, the following still exist:

+#### Multiple services

-`CVE-2020-5410` was resolved in a previous version of Armory Spinnaker, however this CVE introduced a regression for users of Spring Cloud and has been rolled back.
-We will continue to monitor releases for a fix in this regression of behavior.
+`CVE-2020-5410` was resolved in a previous version of Armory Spinnaker; however, this CVE introduced a regression for users of Spring Cloud and has been rolled back.
+We will continue to monitor releases for a fix.

 #### Orca

 - CVE-2020-13790

 This is an embedded dependency in OpenJDK11.
-A version of OpenJDK11 that addresses this CVE has only recently been released, and will be fixed in the next release.
-The risk to services users is low: the CVE deals with processing jpeg images in the Java Runtime Environment, a task our services do not utilize.
+A version of OpenJDK11 that addresses this CVE has only recently been released.
+The CVE will be fixed in an upcoming release.
+The risk to services users is low.
+The CVE deals with processing `jpeg` images in the Java Runtime Environment, a task Armory Spinnaker services do not perform.

-The following CVEs have been recently identified and will be addressed in the next released:
+The following CVEs have been recently identified and will be addressed in an upcoming release:

 - CVE-2020-14155